*As an Amazon Associate we may earn from qualifying purchases when you buy through links on our site.

 That way, when you plug in the power inserter closer to the TV, it will power the entire line up to the antenna that you want to amplify.

-Some consumers end up troubleshooting their amps somewhat more in a stacking situation in order to find the right signal-to-noise ration that brings in clear channels.
+Some people end up troubleshooting their amps somewhat more in a stacking situation in order to find the right signal-to-noise ration that brings in clear channels.

 How to Connect Two Antennas to One TV